rnjhnd/vending-machine-state-pattern/README.md

 ---

-**Note**: This implementation serves as an educational example of the State Design Pattern.
-For production use, additional features like error handling, logging, and security measures should be considered.
+**Note**: This implementation demonstrates clean code principles and design patterns best practices.
+The State pattern is particularly useful when an object's behavior depends on its state and the number of states is large or frequently changing.